italogsr/upwork_proposal_generator/README.md

 ├── .env.example          # Example environment variables
 ├── requirements.txt      # Project dependencies
 ├── run_api.py            # Script to run the API
+├── run_frontend.py       # Script to run the Streamlit frontend
-└── run_frontend.py       # Script to run the frontend
+└── run_flask_frontend.py # Script to run the Flask frontend
 ```

 ## How It Works